“Lovely, Carefully Crafted And Enticing Work…”

 About Zone 3

 Zone 3 is a nationally distributed literary journal published twice a year by the APSU Center of Excellence for the Creative Arts.
 The editors welcome submissions of fiction, poetry, and nonfiction from both established and emerging writers.
 Recent contributors include A. Van Jordan, Kimiko Hahn, Nancy Eimers, H.L.
 Hix, Brenda Miller, Ander Monson, Sara Majka, Geffrey Davis, Louise Erdrich, Jill Talbot, Ira Sukrungruang, Charles Haverty, and Oliver de la Paz.
 Contributors whose first publicatons appeared in Zone 3 include Robert Krut, Zoe Mays, Peter LaBerge, Brandon Timm, and Troy Taylor, among others.

-Founded in 1986 by APSU professors David Till and Malcolm Glass, Zone 3 was named for the climate zone that covered our region (based on the 1980s USDA Hardiness Zone Map).
-The founding editors sought poems grounded in place.
-The note that began each issue speaks to the poems you'll find in the early volumes:
+Founded in 1986 by APSU professors David Till and Malcolm Glass, Zone 3 was originally named for the climate zone that covered our region based on the 1980s USDA Hardiness Zone Map.
+The editors' note that began each issue speaks to the poems you'll find in the early volumes: